amcginlay/eks-demos/doc/23-certs/README.md

 ## Quickstart

-Deploy the basic "unmeshed" application as follows.
+If, for whatever reason, it's not already in place, deploy the basic "unmeshed" application as follows.
 ```bash
 kubectl run jumpbox --image=nginx